wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Sort the returned traces according to different criteria.
 * Click a trace to view its context in the [service map panel](#investigate-the-service-map-for-a-trace) and its details in the [trace details panel](#examine-trace-details).
-* View a trace's percentile indicator to see how the trace's duration compares to the duration of the other listed traces -- and potentially find outliers.
+* View a trace's percentile indicator to see how the trace's duration compares to the durations of the other listed traces -- and potentially find outliers.

 ## Investigate the Service Map for a Trace